yshan-geo/yshan-geo.github.io/content/authors/admin/_index.md

 ## About Me

 Yi Shan is an associate professor of Geotechnical Engineering at the Guangzhou University.
-His research interests include progressive failure mechanisms in sand–clay mixtures, static and dbynamic behavior of problematic soils and sustainable stabilization techniques, site-specific ground motion analysis and seismic design of underground structures.
+His research interests include progressive failure mechanisms in sand–clay mixtures, static and dynamic behavior of problematic soils and sustainable stabilization techniques, site-specific ground motion analysis and seismic design of underground structures.